jesperkha/neon/README.md

 ## About

-Neon is a statically typed language that transpiles to C. It is inspired by more modern languages like Rust and Go and has features that adhere to a more functional style of programming.
-Neons compiler ensures that no undefined C behaviour can occur and will generate template error handlers for unsafe and error-prone code.
-There are no object oriended features like classes and data is abstracted as little as possible.
-Neon also has its own statements for common bit manipulation and operations, making it easier to work with low level data.
+Neon is a statically typed language that transpiles to C. The compiler ensures that no undefined C behaviour can occur and will generate template error handlers for unsafe and error-prone code.
+There are no object oriended features like classes, and data is abstracted as little as possible.
+Neon aims to be a simple, but powerful language that can interact with C codebases and give a more pleasant user experience.
+Goodbye segfaults 👋

-You can check out the [project status](changelog.md) as well as [feature ideas](ideas.md) that will be added.
+You can check out the [project status](changelog.md) as well as [feature ideas](ideas.md) that may be added.
 If you have any recommendations for language features please feel free to create an issue.

 If you like the project, consider giving it a star 😉